-Both the College of Education and the College of Health Sciences are providing quality information dissemination and professional development opportunities for substance abuse prevention and addictions treatment professionals as well as other professionals interested in addictions.
-Given the insidious foothold of addictions problems in the American population, the ongoing health risks associated with these issues, the study of addictions is of vital importance.
+Both the College of Education and the College of Health Sciences are providing quality information dissemination and professional development opportunities for substance abuse prevention and addictions treatment professionals as well as other behavioral health professionals.
+Given the insidious foothold of behavioral health and addiction-related problems in the American population, and the ongoing health risks associated with these issues, the study of behavioral health and addiction is of vital importance.
 Hence, the creation of the Institute for the Study of Behavioral Health and Addiction.
-The Institute’s MISSION is to: